hmnn-lab/rival700-python_matlab/README.md

 # SteelSeries Rival 700 Haptic Control

 This repository contains a [Python script](steelseries_vibration.py) to control the haptic feedback (vibration) of the SteelSeries Rival 700 mouse via USB.
 It allows you to trigger various vibration patterns with a customizable delay, replicating functionality originally implemented in a C++ project.
-It also contains a [Matlab code](triggerVibration.m), which can be used with the Python code.
+It also contains a [Matlab code](triggerVibration.m), which can be used with the Python integration.

 ## Features
 - Supports all tactile patterns from the original SteelSeriesControl project (e.g., "Buzz", "Strong", "Pulse").